Muemmelmoehre/mmsec.io/index.md

 # send keystroke to device
 input text_here / key_event_here

+# transfer files
-# copy file from local machine to device
+## copy file from local machine to device
 adb pull /path/to/file/on/device /path/to/file/on/pc

-# copy file from device to local machine
+## copy file from device to local machine
 adb push /path/to/file/on/pc /path/to/file/on/device

 # install apk on device